Electrostat-Lab/AVR-Sandbox/HelloMPLab.X/README.md

 .all-impl: .all-pre .depcheck-impl
 	    make SUBPROJECTS=${SUBPROJECTS} CONF=default build
 ```
-the `make -f` runs another make script that enboxes the linux commands from the user inside the `nbproject` dir, but you could modify its variables to change the behavior of the netbeans project.
+Here, the prerequisites are used to run other targets and the recipes are used to do the shell job, where `make -f` runs another make script that enboxes the linux commands from the user inside the `nbproject` dir, but you could modify its variables to change the behavior of the netbeans project.

 For example, here is the `nbproject/Makefile-default.mk` that builds the project: